simular-ai/simular-ai.github.io/index.md

 ### unit
 Units of waitTime, default is s for seconds.
 Options are s and ms.

-### waitTime
-Duration of time to wait in the given units.

 ## Return Value

 None

 ## Discussion